Deportation & Drug Possession

 Seek legal representation immediately if you are facing drug charges of any kind.

-Call Berry Law Firm at 402-817-6469 today to speak to a Nebraska criminal defense lawyer.
+Call Berry Law: Criminal Defense and Personal Injury Lawyers at 402-817-6469 today to speak to a Nebraska criminal defense lawyer.

 Meeting Federal Standards for Deportability